Banksy’s ‘Love is in the Air’ – Explained

-Banksy’s ‘Love is in the Air‘ or ‘Flower Thrower‘ is one of Banksy’s most famous murals, painted directly onto the 760km West Bank Wall separating Israel from Palestine in 2003.
+Banksy’s masterpiece, ‘Love is in the Air’, also known as ‘Flower Thrower’, is a remarkable mural that was painted directly on the 760km West Bank Wall that separates Israel from Palestine in 2003.

 “essentially turns Palestine into the world’s largest open prison.”
 Banksy